 #3 Get out of your comfort zone

 I know you’ve heard it all before.
 But how is anything going to change if you never try anything different?!
-If you have a perfect life, my apologies and please ignore (eyes rolling).
+If you have a perfect life, my apologies.
 The two best things I ever did for ME (relocating to a different country and spending three months touring parts of the African continent, including trekking Kilimanjaro) involved challenging myself, my comfort zone and getting rid of naysayers (there are always still a few that you have to deal with).
 At the time, they seemed to me like big challenges to take on.
 Now, it’s no big deal.
 Even if it doesn’t involve travel, just do it.
 Take a fun class in the evening, sign up for a boot camp, try a new sport.
 Do it.

 #4 Don’t care about what other people think